The Human Performance Juxtaposition Site

 delivery

 Any method of transferring offerings to learners.
-Variants are instructor-led training, web-based distance learning, online laboratory, CD-ROM, and books.
+Examples include instructor-led training, web-based distance learning, online laboratory, CD-ROM, and books.

 demonstration-performance method